 The ROI of Tackling Downtime (Table)

-KPI | Before Program | After 12 Months | Improvement |
+| KPI | Before Program | After 12 Months | Improvement |

-Unplanned downtime | 14.2 hrs/quarter | 4.8 hrs/quarter | ↓ 66% |
+| Unplanned downtime | 14.2 hrs/quarter | 4.8 hrs/quarter | ↓ 66% |

-OEE (Overall Equipment Effectiveness) | 68% | 81% | +19 pp |
+| OEE (Overall Equipment Effectiveness) | 68% | 81% | +19 pp |

-Maintenance cost per unit | $5.40 | $4.10 | ↓ 24 % |
+| Maintenance cost per unit | $5.40 | $4.10 | ↓ 24 % |

-Payback | — | 9 months | – |
+| Payback | — | 9 months | – |

-If your line produces $18,000 per hour, trimming nine downtime hours saves $162,000—usually enough to pay for sensors, software, and training in less than a year.
+If your line produces $18,000 per hour, trimming nine downtime hours saves $162,000, usually enough to pay for sensors, software, and training in less than a year.

 Next Steps: Keep Your Lines Running with Camali Corp

-Camali Corp’s Predictive Maintenance & Reliability Services combine sensors, analytics, and 24/7 experts.
-Our clients see up to a 60% reduction in unplanned stops within the first year.
-Ready to turn “surprise shutdowns” into scheduled pit-stops?
+Camali Corp’s Predictive Maintenance and Reliability Services combine sensors, analytics, and 24/7 expert support to help facilities reduce unplanned downtime.
+Many clients see significant improvements within the first year.
+Ready to turn “surprise shutdowns” into scheduled pit stops?
+Explore our Industrial Maintenance Solutions or book a 30-minute assessment to uncover quick-win savings.